fabliha-akther/ai-vs-human-art-classifier/README.md

 # 🎨 AI vs Human Art Classifier

 In a world where AI is becoming part of everyday creativity, this project looks at the small but important differences between art made by humans and art made by machines.
 Using a simple classifier, I want to show how technology can help us see the value in both types of art, while also reminding us of the special touch that makes human creativity unique.
-For this, I built three basic machine learning models — K-Nearest Neighbors (KNN), Random Forest, and a hand-coded Support Vector Machine (SVM).
+For this, I built three basic machine learning models: K-Nearest Neighbors (KNN), Random Forest, and a hand-coded Support Vector Machine (SVM).
 The goal is to train machines to tell the difference between human and AI art, something even people sometimes find hard to do.

 ---